-Chemical contents are sealed in an aluminium pouch.
+Chemical contents are sealed in a metal can.
 But if the battery is mechanically or electrically abused, contents may leak out.
 In such case, take action as showing below.

 The preferred response is to leave the area and allow the batteries to cool and the vapours to dissipate.